Where should I go boating in Olympic National Park?

 - Location: Drive about a half-hour west of Port Angeles on Highway 101 to the entrance road for the Lake Crescent Lodge.

 - Seasons: This is an extremely cold lake but you can certainly boat here for a good portion of the year.
 Late spring, summer, and early fall, however, are the most comfortable times of the year to be out on Lake Crescent.

 - Marina/Boat Launch: There are several boat ramps at Lake Crescent.
 Once you enter the road to the lodge, simply follow the signs.

-- Boat Restrictions: Both power boats and sailboats as well as jet skis are welcome on most of the lake.
+- Boat Restrictions: Both power boats and sailboats are welcome on most of the lake.
 However, the west end is for swimming only.